ys-lin14/spiders-and-hounds/README.md

 # Spiders and Hounds
-Real time hostile mob detection (spiders and hounds) for *Don't Starve Together* using the YOLOv8 Nano model.
+Real time hostile mob detection (spiders and hounds) for *Don't Starve Together* using a fine-tuned YOLOv8 Nano model.
 Images were collected and annotated using Python and LabelImg.
 WandB was used to track/version data, models and metrics.
 <br><br>

 **Validation Image Predictions**